-- Several invoices can be paid at once (reducing the number of checks).
+- Many invoices can be paid at once (reducing the number of cheque).

-- Invoice approval is separated from invoice payment, it makes easier to schedule both to maximize efficiency.
+- Invoice approval is separated from invoice payment, makes it easier to schedule.

 Types of Vouchers in Accounting

-There are four different types of Vouchers in Accounting.
-They are:
+There are 4 different types of accounting vouchers, and they are: